mkm29/stockula/docs/user-guide/forecasting.md

 1. **Performance Monitoring**: Track forecast accuracy over time
 1. **Model Decay**: Retrain models when accuracy degrades
 1. **Computational Resources**: Balance accuracy vs. computation time

+## Troubleshooting

+### Common Warnings

+1. **"Frequency is 'None'!
+Data frequency not recognized."**

+   - This warning appears when AutoTS cannot automatically detect the data frequency
+   - Solution: Ensure your data has consistent date intervals or explicitly set `frequency` in config
+   - Default behavior: Stockula now defaults to 'D' (daily) frequency and attempts to infer the actual frequency from your data automatically

+1. **"k too large for size of data in motif"**

+   - This warning occurred with Motif pattern recognition models when pattern length exceeded data size
+   - Solution: Already fixed - Motif models have been removed from the default financial model list
+   - If using custom model lists, avoid UnivariateMotif and MultivariateMotif with small datasets

+1. **Alembic migration warnings**

+   - These warnings indicate database schema updates
+   - Solution: The migrations now check for existing indexes before creating them
+   - The warnings should no longer appear after the fix

+### Performance Tips

+1. **Reduce model search time**: Use `model_list: "fast"` and lower `max_generations`
+1. **Handle small datasets**: Ensure at least 2-3 years of historical data for best results
+1. **Memory usage**: For large portfolios, consider forecasting in batches
+1. **Parallel processing**: Set `max_workers` > 1 for concurrent forecasting (use cautiously)

 The forecasting module provides a powerful foundation for predictive analysis while maintaining ease of use through AutoTS automation and Rich CLI integration.